 User and company profiles

-Schematic logs all traits and events submitted via the API or client libraries, as well as data synced from third party tools such as Stripe.
-You can use this data to construct rules for feature targeting within Schematic.
+Schematic centralizes all traits and events submitted via the API or client libraries, as well as data synced from third party tools such as Stripe.
+You can use this data to construct rules for feature targeting within Schematic or as variables for metered features.

-Because Schematic creates and updates user and company profiles by storing context and usage data from your application and business tools, it is not necessary to pass additional context when initializing an SDK.
+Because Schematic creates and updates user and company profiles by storing context and usage data from your application and business tools, it is not necessary to pass additional context at runtime when evaluating a flag.

 Keys vs. traits